-On page 5, Table 1 shows the demographic summary (count and percent) of the student participants from the 2023 administration of the Brainstorming Activity compared to the percent of school aged student demographics across Nebraska.
-Fifteen (15) students were English language learners.
+Table 1 shows the demographic summary (count and percent) of the student participants based on data provided on the information forms from the 2024 administration of the Youth Brainstorming Session compared to the percent of school aged student demographics across Nebraska.
+Demographic data were reported as a group of students by the activity facilitators.
+Therefore, we cannot disaggregate individual student results by student demographic variables.